Localization in Khovanov homology: Applications to Khovanov spectra and Khovanov homology

 \subsection{Well-definedness of the action}

-In this section we show that, for a $p$-periodic link $\tilde{L}$, the $\ZZ_p$-external stable equivalence class of the Burnside functor $\khburn$ is an invariant of $\tilde{L}$, and moreover if $p$ is odd that the external equivariant stable equivalence class of $\khoburn$ is an invariant of $\tilde{L}$, and corresponding statements for the annular functors $\akhburn$ and $\akhoburn$.
+In this section we show that, for a $p$-periodic link $\tilde{L}$, (1) the $\ZZ_p$-external stable equivalence class of the Burnside functor $\khburn$ is an invariant of $\tilde{L}$; (2) if $p$ is odd, the external equivariant stable equivalence class of $\khoburn$ is an invariant of $\tilde{L}$; and (3) the corresponding statements for the annular functors $\akhburn$ and $\akhoburn$ hold.

 \emph{Proof of Theorem \ref{thm:functor-with-action}.} Throughout the proof we will usually abbreviate `(equivariant) external stable equivalence class' to `equivalence class,' where it will cause no confusion.
 We start with the case of $p$ odd and $\khoburn$.
 We must first show that the equivalence class of $\khoburn(\tilde{D})$, for a fixed diagram $\tilde{D}$, is an invariant of the choices made in its construction.
 Namely, we show independence of the orientation of crossings, the (equivariant) edge assignment, and the ordering of the circles $a_i$ at each resolution.
 The proof of these claims almost follows verbatim from the start of the proof of Theorem 1.7 of \cite{oddkh}.